Dr Tom Roberts

 3. Understanding the social and cultural implications of technological change

 Technological change and its impact on the human is an area of particular interest in Tom's research.
 He has undertaken research on the cultural implications of 3D-printing technologies, published in cultural geographies journal.
 Tom is also the originator and course convenor of a masters course entitled Understanding Socio-technical Systems: Ideas, Spaces & Cultures.
 He is currently involved in an interdisciplinary research project investigating how trust is negotiated by everyday users of AI technologies, and has published outcomes of this research in leading journals including Social and Cultural Geography and Travel Behaviour and Society.
+As a keen photographer, he is also fascinated by the evolving techno-aesthetics of photography and its impact on human perception.

 - Publications